bugsnag/bugsnag-vega/test/TESTING.md

 ## Building the test fixture

-To build the test fixture, ensure the `AMZN_AUTHENTICATION` environment variable is set and run `features/scripts/build-fixture.sh`.
+To build the test fixture, run `features/scripts/build-fixture.sh`.
 This script will:
 - Start the verdaccio server
 - Build and publish the latest packages
 - Install packages into the test fixture